-1. Targeting, Impression Share and Ad Serving
+1. Targeting, Impression Share & Ad Serving

-When clients hire Search Marketing companies to manage their online advertising, it’s understandable that they get frustrated when they can’t find their ads after doing a search on Google.
+When clients hire search marketing companies to manage their online advertising, it’s understandable that they get frustrated when they can’t find their ads after doing a search on Google.
 There are many reasons Google can and will withhold showing your ad for a relevant search query.
 This is a common problem that all adwords advertisers face.
 The first step is to identify the “why”.

 Ad rank is another likely cause for low impression share.
 If the keywords you have in a given campaign are averaging positions of eighth or lower, you are more than likely missing impressions because you are appearing on page two or worse in the search results.
-By either increasing your bids, or by improving your Quality Score (the better option), you will improve your position and reduce lost impressions due to ad rank.
+By either increasing your bids, or by improving your quality score (the better option), you will improve your position and reduce lost impressions due to ad rank.

 The bottom line is that Google wants to show the ads that are making them the most money more often.
 It is how Google makes the lion share of their revenues.
-Therefore, ads with the highest Quality Scores and Click-Thru-Rates will typically have the highest impression share.
+Therefore, ads with the highest quality scores and click-thru-rates will typically have the highest impression share.

 2. Creating A Compelling Offer

 This isn’t always about an actual “offer” like 10% off, but more what is the value proposition that you are trying to push.
 This is about more than just the ad copy you write, it’s about defining the value proposition your company has.
 You have to do your homework, review competitor offers, and then craft an irresistible offer that makes sense for your business.

 3. Landing Page Optimization

-Identify A Problem
+- Identify A Problem

-Offer To Solve It
+- Offer To Solve It

 Once you’ve made it clear that you’re addressing a potential customer’s problem, offer to solve it.
 Tell the searcher what you provide, how your product or service solves their problem, and what makes your solution uniquely valuable.

-Provide Compelling Content & Trustworthy Proof
+- Provide Compelling Content & Trustworthy Proof

 You must provide compelling content that proves you know what you’re talking about and that your knowledge is transparent.
 It is also vital that you have a strategy in place to get your clients to talk about you.
 Reviews on local sites like Yelp or Google Places are invaluable.
-Your previous customers have nothing to gain from talking about the benefits of your products and services.
-Their testimonials are trustworthy because they have no (financial) interest in your success.
-The same can be said about third-party ratings, awards, etc. – anything that lends support to your claim.
+Your previous customers have nothing to gain from talking about the benefits of your products and services; their testimonials are trustworthy because they have no (financial) interest in your success.
+The same can be said about third-party ratings, awards, etc. – essentially anything that lends support to your claim.